 |Fall 2012 acceptance rate||89.7%|

 |SAT/ACT scores must be received by||August 25|

-The student-faculty ratio at Montana Tech of the University of Montana is 15:1, and the school has 60.8 percent of its classes with fewer than 20 students.
-The most popular majors at Montana Tech of the University of Montana include: Petroleum Engineering; Business/Commerce, General; Engineering, General; Mining and Mineral Engineering; and Occupational Health and Industrial Hygiene.
-The average freshman retention rate, an indicator of student satisfaction, is 68.8 percent.
+The student-faculty ratio at Montana Tech of the University of Montana is 15:1, and the school has 59.3 percent of its classes with fewer than 20 students.
+The most popular majors at Montana Tech of the University of Montana include: Petroleum Engineering; Engineering, General; Business/Commerce, General; Occupational Health and Industrial Hygiene; and Computer Systems Networking and Telecommunications.
+The average freshman retention rate, an indicator of student satisfaction, is 68 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|